 Documentary research identified four property types within the project site boundaries between Battery Place and West 59th Street.
-For the Chambers Street to West Houston Street section of the project site, potential resources were identified from the property types of Prehistoric Sites; Piers, Pier Sheds, and Wharves; and Landfill.
-The following is a discussion of the potential of each of these property types to be archaeologically important, and whether each has the ability to contribute to the historical record in a meaningful way.
+For the West Houston to Little West 12th Street section of the project site, potential resources were identified from each of the property types which include Prehistoric Sites; Piers, Pier Sheds, and Wharves; Landfill; and Other.
+The following is a discussion of of these property potential of each types to be the archaeologically important, and whether each has the ability to contribute to the historical record in a meaningful way.
 The significance of each property type is dependent upon associative value, integrity, visibility (i.e., the inherent potential of a site to have left an interpretable archaeological record, remains, or footprint), and feasibility of recovery.